 Knowledgeable staff members can conduct instruction on the use and interpretation of primary sources either at the library or in the classroom.

-PPLD staff are available to visit elementary classrooms bringing STEM, art, literacy, and PPLD resource sessions called Lightning Lessons.
+PPLD staff can visit elementary classrooms, bringing STEM, art, literacy, and PPLD resource sessions called Lightning Lessons.

-For elementary STEM activities, we can come provide a 30-45-minute activity designed for your specific goal, standard and classroom in mind.
+For elementary STEM activities, we can provide a 30-45-minute activity designed for your specific goal, standard, and classroom in mind.

 What's a booktalk?
 PPLD staff will visit your classroom and talk about books to help foster the joy of reading!
 We give just enough information about a book to get teens excited and wanting to know more!